Committed OKRs: these are OKRs which are within reach, and a clear path to achieving them is known.

 As popularised by Google, the real benefit of OKRs come from setting ambitious stretch goals.
 This is a way to allow people to think creatively about how they can take massive leaps instead of incremental gains.
 In stretch goals, the outcomes are not guaranteed, the path to success is not defined and teams will often experiment and learn along the way.
 Sometimes they will achieve 50% of their ambitious goal.
 Sometimes 20% or if they’re lucky they’ll get to 70% of the target number.

-It is important to calibrate and set expectations with the management teams when planning if this is a stretch goal or a committed goal.
+When planning, it is essential to calibrate and set expectations with the management teams if this is a stretch goal or a committed goal.